 The BSOS Summer Scholars program supports undergraduate students doing independent research projects with faculty in the summer.
 Recipients will gain a competitive edge when applying for graduate study, national scholarships, and other awards.
 Students may expand their research into an independent study or Honors thesis during the following fall semester.
 The program is modeled after, but separate from, the Maryland Center for Undergraduate Research (MCUR) Maryland Summer Scholars Program.
-Students may apply for both opportunities but may only accept one.
+It is expected that students apply for both MCUR and BSOS Summer Scholars, though they may only accept one.
 The BSOS Summer Scholars program runs annually in the Spring Semester.

 There will be a maximum of four awards of $3,000 each.
 Freshmen, sophomores, and juniors with at least a 3.4 GPA are invited to apply.
 Applications should include the following:

 - an unofficial copy of the student's transcript and any other evidence of the student's scholarly accomplishments;

 - a letter of recommendation from a BSOS Faculty member addressing the merit of the proposed summer research, the student's qualifications to undertake that project, a mentoring plan; and